 For many experts, however, the answer is Pakistan.
 Nowhere is there a greater potential nexus between nuclear proliferation and terrorism.
 Pakistan has both the world's fastest-growing nuclear arsenal and the largest concentration of groups bent on acts of terrorism.
-Growing fundamentalism, ethnic violence, weak political institutions and a fragile economy combine to raise questions about the very security of the state and thus the
+Growing fundamentalism, ethnic violence, weak political institutions and a fragile economy combine to raise questions about the very security of the state and thus the security of its nuclear crown jewels.
+Pakistan is often seen to have the world's worst record of nuclear stewardship, having allowed, and in some cases assisted, the sale of its nuclearweapons related technology to at least three so-called 'rogue states'.
+As explained in Chapter Five, Pakistan nuclear metallurgist Abdul Qadeer Khan transferred uranium-enrichment equipment and know-how to North Korea, Iran and Libya, and attempted to sell them to Iraq.
+US arms-control expert Joseph Cirincione put it baldly: 'Pakistan is the most dangerous country on Earth,' with South Asia the region most likely to experience nuclear combat.
+US President Barack Obama reportedly told aides once that it was Pakistan that worried him the most.

 Yet Western leaders rarely fret publicly about the security of Pakistan's nuclear arsenal.
 There is good reason not to.
 Pakistan is a partner of the US in the once-labelled 'war on terrorism', and a 'major non-NATO ally', a designation shared with only 14 other countries.
 It is impolite to speak ill of one's friends.
 There is also a strong policy imperative to keeping discreet: public expressions of concern can be counter-productive.
 Foreign expressions of concern about nuclear dangers in Pakistan are interpreted there to mean censure and censure is met with determined resistance.
 Brig.
 (Retd) Feroz Khan, a US-based national-security expert who once headed the arms-control unit of the Strategic Plans Division of the Pakistani military, writes that 'the more assiduously the [nuclear] program was opposed by India and the West, the more precious it became.
-It evolved into the most significant symbol of national determination and a central element of Pakistan's identity.'4 Thus from the US president on down through the ranks of US military and civilian officials, the common refrain is an expression of confidence in Pakistan's nuclear security.5
+It evolved into the most significant symbol of national determination and a central element of Pakistan's identity.'4 Thus from the US president on down through the ranks of US military and civilian officials, the common refrain is an expression of confidence in Pakistan's nuclear security.